-Manual, Mop Polishing
+Manual and Mop Polishing

 Acrylic and other engineering plastics can be mop polished to improve the surface finish / roughness and appearance.
 Polishing requires the removal of material and it is essential to achieve a good machined finish before polishing to ensure critical dimensions can be maintained.

-Mop polishing requires different grades of mops or clothes used in conjunction with abrasive soaps which will remove surface material and leave high quality polished finish on Acrylic and other plastics.
+Mop polishing requires different grades of mops or clothes used in conjunction with abrasive soaps which remove surface material and leave high quality polished finish on Acrylic and other plastics.
 The type of mop polishing process will be subject to the quantity and shape of parts.
-For lower quantities, mop polishing will be a manual process with each part individually finished by hand, but higher quantities Carville often use automated instruments and processes.
+For lower quantities, mop polishing will be a manual process with each part individually finished by hand, but for higher quantities, Carville often use automated instruments and processes.

-Super Finishing / Vapour Polishing
+Vapour Polishing Services

 All Acrylic / Plexiglas and Polycarbonate components manufactured by Carville are fully heat treated prior to and after machining.
 Components which have not been fully heat treated will have internal stress and can be damaged by the vapour polishing processes.
 However, this service is offered on a best endeavour basis and is subject to the quality of the components supplied.
-When processing components produced by other companies, Carville will heat treat the free-issue components, clean the parts, perform the vapour polishing process and then clean the parts again before packing for dispatch.
+When processing components produced by other companies, we will often heat treat the free-issue components, clean the parts, perform the vapour polishing process and then clean the parts again before packing for dispatch.